Connie Britton 'So Happy' for Bestie Chelsea Handler Amid New Romance

-Connie Britton 'So Happy' for Bestie Chelsea Handler Amid New Romance (Exclusive)
+Connie Britton Is 'So Happy' for Bestie Chelsea Handler and Jo Koy Amid New Romance (Exclusive)

-Connie Britton is opening up about her love life.
-While on the red carpet at the 2021 CMT Artists of the Year event, Britton, who was a presenter at Wednesday night's show, talked to ET's Cassie DiLaura about how excited she is that her bestie Chelsea Handler found love.
-She also admitted that she has a "wonderful man" in her own life.
+Connie Britton is "so freaking happy" for her bestie Chelsea Handler.
+While on the red carpet at the 2021 CMT Artists of the Year event, Britton, who was a presenter at Wednesday night's show, talked to ET's Cassie DiLaura about how excited she is that Handler found love.
+She also admitted that she has a "wonderful man" in her own life!

 "I am so freaking happy for her, it is awesome," Britton said, gushing over Handler's newly announced relationship with fellow comedian Jo Koy.
 "It is just so great, I can't even tell you.
 I love who they are to each other, I love who they are together.
 It's great."